-Polydimethylsiloxane (PDMS) is a silicon-based organic polymer that is the most commonly used material for the fabrication of microfluidic chips.
+Polydimethylsiloxane (PDMS) is a silicon-based organic polymer that is the most commonly used material for the fabrication of microfluidic devices.

 PDMS is hydrophobic meaning that it naturally repels aqueous solutions.
 However, various methods can be used to coat and functionalize the PDMS surface to make it hydrophilic or more hydrophobic.
 The coatings are normally stable unless in harsh conditions.

-PDMS offers several advantages that make it the main material of choice for microfluidic applications.
+PDMS offers several advantages that make it the main material of choice for microfluidic device design.
 Some of the advantages are listed in the following.

 • Optical Transparency: The superior optical transparency of PDMS is advantageous for imaging and microscopy.
 For example, it allows for real-time imaging and monitoring of a microfluidic cell culture chamber.